Frogieder/kvalita-vody/README.md

 Everyting runs inside docker containers - all you need is to run `start_server.sh` and it'll start.
 You'll need to configure Grafana and InfluxDB manually.
 The section below may help you with it
-### Configuring InfluxDB
-TODO

-For now, you can try it on your own - it's not that hard.
-Just make sure your bucket has some reasonable data retention.
-You'll also need to generate an acces token

 ### Configuring Grafana
 Firstly, you'll need to configure a new data source - InfluxDB.